Bernie Sanders on Criminal Justice

 Bernie voted in August of 1994 to authorize the Violence Against Women Act (VAWA), which authorized $1.6 billion towards investigating and prosecuting domestic and sexual violence, and created the Office on Violence Against Women.
 Since the VAWA was enacted in 1994, incidents of domestic violence against women have dropped more than 50 percent.

 In 2013, Bernie was a cosponsor of the Reauthorization of the Violence Against Women Act that included additional provisions to protect LGBT victims, and noted its contributions into reducing domestic violence in many communities.
 As President, Bernie will reauthorize the Violence Against Women Act and provide resources to women who experience sexual assault and domestic violence.

 What about men?
 They suffer from abuse, too!

 It’s absolutely true that men are victims of domestic violence, and Bernie supports all victims of domestic violence.
-Although the title of VAWA includes only “women” in its title, the operative text is gender-neutral and applies to men and women, including transgender people.
+Although the Violence Against Women Act includes only “women” in its title, the operative text is gender-neutral and applies to men and women, including transgender people.